In most professions, public speaking will be necessary at some point and it can be unnerving if it isn’t something you’re used to.

 This is about making a great speech and not just stumbling through it waiting for it to be over.
 The preparation stage is crucial to make it an enjoyable experience for yourself as well as your audience.

-This article is the first in a series of three articles which will walk you through how to thoroughly prepare for a public speaking engagement as you get closer to delivering it.
+This article is the first in a series of three articles that will walk you through how to thoroughly prepare for a public speaking engagement as you get closer to delivering it.
+Remember you’re not born a great public speaker, public speaking is a learned skill.

 This is where you can find article two (what to do a week before speaking in public) and article three (what to do the day you make a big speech in public).